Sophiajackrich/Portfolio/README.md

 - ## Work Experience
 **Data science intern @ Stutern (_May 2023 - Present_)**
-- Built a recommendation system model for a meal app.
+- Developed a loan prediction model.
-- The model built was deployed using FLASKAPI.
+- The model built was deployed using FASTAPI.
 - Built a salary prediction model.
 - Did a sentiment analysis on a skincare product review.

 ## Projects
+### Project 1: Loan Prediction App Project
+My team and I developed a loan predition data science app that evaluates if an applicant is eligible for approval or not.
+Python libraries such as Pandas, Numpy, Matplotlib, Sklearn were used.
+For the model The Random Forest and Linear Regression were also used.
+The FastApi app model was used to create the app.

-### Project 1: Visualization
+### Project 2: Visualization
 [Publication](https://github.com/Sophiajackrich/Stutern-repo/blob/main/Visualization_by_Sophia.ipynb)

 This project was carried out with Matplotlib and season.
 So many features were visualised and the insight of the data was well explored.

 ![](/images/sophia-project1.png)

-### Project 2: Attrition
+### Project 3: Attrition
 [Publication](https://github.com/Sophiajackrich/Stutern-repo/blob/main/Sophia's_Attrition_project.ipynb)

 Exploration data analysis was performed, and the insight of the attrition dataset was well explore.

 ![](/images/sophia-project2.png)

-### Project 3: SQL
+### Project 4: SQL
 [Publication](https://github.com/Sophiajackrich/Stutern-repo/blob/main/SQL_Assignment_2.ipynb)

 ![](/images/sophia-project3.png)